15 Different Types of Willow Trees

 9. Dappled Willow Tree

-The dappled willow tree, also known as the Salix Integra, is a type of willow tree native to China and Japan.
-It is a deciduous tree that loses its leaves in the fall and has a weeping habit.
+The dappled willow tree, also known as Salix Integra, is a deciduous tree native to China and Japan.
+It loses its leaves in the fall and has a weeping habit.

-The spotted willow trees grow about 20 feet tall and 15 feet wide.
-In addition, it has orange-brown bark and branches that are covered in small, round leaves.
+The spotted willow grows about 20 feet tall and 15 feet wide.
+Its bark is orange-brown, and its branches are covered in small, round leaves.

 The leaves turn yellow in the fall before they drop off.
 The dappled willow tree produces small, yellow flowers in the spring.